mmkal/pgkit/packages/demo/readme.md

 The backend code lives in `./src`. `db.ts` contains the database configuration using `@slonik/typegen`.
 The api is implemented in `index.ts`, and takes advantage of the automatic interface generation from `@slonik/typegen`.
 The interfaces are in `./src/generated/db`.

-To run or deploy the app, first compile with `npm run build`, then the script `npm run migrate` is used to apply database migrations using `@slonik/migrator`.
+To run or deploy the app, first compile with `yarn build`, then the script `yarn migrate` is used to apply database migrations using `@slonik/migrator`.
 The migration command script is `migrate.js`, and the sql migrations themselves are in `./migrations`.
-The server can be started with `npm start`, then visiting http://localhost:8082.
+The server can be started with `yarn start`, then visiting http://localhost:8082.